twisthead/twisthead.github.io/pages/books.md

 2. One Hundred Years of Solitude by Gabriel García Marquez
 3. Hamlet by William Shakespeare
 4. Thousand Splendid Suns by Khaled Hosseini
-5. The Mayor of Casterbridge & The Return of the Native by Thomas Hardy
+5. The Mayor of Casterbridge by Thomas Hardy
+6.

-**//Books I have read//**
+**// Books I have read //**

 [**Complete List**]({% link pages/books-read.md %})